sf-wdi-24/crud-anything/readme.md

 # Understanding Marketing Inefficiencies in Baseball Cards on eBay

-* Search for baseball cards to see historical prices on ebay, through listings and visualization
+* Search for baseball cards to see historical prices on ebay, through listings and visualizations

 ## Technologies Used